Meet the SDMNY Team

 Fun Fact: Hezzy stars in one of SDMNY’s videos—made with Outside Voices Theater Company—as the villain, The Substituter.

 Stephanie Penceal, M.S.
 Ed.
-Project Specialist
+Facilitation Coordinator

 Stephanie Penceal